brownplt/code.pyret.org/README.md

 (Not my real access key)

-First, install the Sauce Connect client for your system from https://docs.saucelabs.com/reference/sauce-connect/.
+Second, install the Sauce Connect client for your system from https://docs.saucelabs.com/reference/sauce-connect/.
 Follow the instructions for starting the server (the default configuration should work fine), using the same username and access key, for example, on Ubuntu I run: